lambdaclass/aleo_internals_book/src/snarkVM/virtual_machine/virtual_machine.md

 Once the response has been created, the tests of the input and output arithmetic circuits (input and output proofs) are computed.

 An input circuit is basically in charge of generating the verification of the validity of the input variables (contained in the request).
-And an output circuit is basically in charge of generating the verification of the validity of the output variables (response).
+An output circuit is basically in charge of generating the verification of the validity of the output variables (response).

 <!-- TODO: Explain in depth how this happens -->